vraamark/EasyRun/README.md

 Here you can define environment variables for the service.
 You define each variable as a key/value pair on a separate line.
-The key and the value has to be separated på an equal sign.
+The key and the value has to be separated pÃ¥ an equal sign.

 #### Secret Variables